- Windows 11 now ships with a Store CLI for managing Microsoft Store apps from the command line.

-You can launch the tool by running the store command, which also gives you access to the different commands and options to download applications.
+You can launch the tool by running the store command, which also provides access to the various commands and options for downloading applications.

 For example, to search for an application, you can run the store search app-name command (such as store search vlc).